apache/sedona/docs/download/project.md

 !!!note
 	The detailed explanation of spark-submit is available on [Spark website](https://spark.apache.org/docs/latest/submitting-applications.html).

-## How to use GeoSpark in an IDE
+## How to use Sedona in an IDE

 ### Select an IDE
-To develop a complex GeoSpark project, we suggest you use IntelliJ IDEA.
+To develop a complex project, we suggest you use IntelliJ IDEA.
 It supports JVM languages, Scala and Java, and many dependency management systems, Maven and SBT.

 Eclipse is also fine if you just want to use Java and Maven.

-### Open GeoSpark template project
+### Open Sedona template project
-Select a proper GeoSpark project you want from [GeoSpark Template Project](https://github.com/jiayuasu/GeoSparkTemplateProject).
-In this tutorial, we use GeoSparkSQL Scala project as an example.
+Select a proper project you want from [Sedona Template Project](/tutorial/GeoSpark-Runnable-DEMO/).
+In this tutorial, we use Sedona SQL Scala project as an example.

 Open the folder that contains `build.sbt` file in your IDE.
 The IDE may take a while to index dependencies and source code.

-### Try GeoSpark SQL functions
+### Try Sedona SQL functions
-In your IDE, run [ScalaExample.scala](https://github.com/jiayuasu/GeoSparkTemplateProject/blob/master/geospark-sql/scala/src/main/scala/ScalaExample.scala) file.
+In your IDE, run ScalaExample.scala file.

 You don't need to change anything in this file.
 The IDE will run all SQL queries in this example in local mode.